Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Monitor traffic using video or sensors.
+- Track live traffic by video or sensor setup.

-- Detect vehicles and congestion via OpenCV.
+- Detect vehicles and traffic congestion in live videos using OpenCV.

 Libraries